restatedev/documentation/docs/typescript-sdk/managing-state.md

 ctx.clear("my-key");
 ```

-Replace `"my-key"` with the key that you are setting.
+Replace `my-key` with the key that you are setting.